Trump orders military 'celebration' in Washington, DC

 Despite confirmation of the order, a White House official told The Washington Post that the event is just in a “brainstorming” phase right now.
 Pentagon spokesperson Charlie Summers said officials are “looking at options.”

-France’s Bastille Day — an annual July 14 holiday to celebrate the country’s independence, similar to America’s Fourth of July — showcases its military’s strength by parading its tanks and fighter jets, followed by a fireworks display.
+France’s Bastille Day — an annual July 14 holiday to celebrate a turning point in the French Revolution, similar to celebrations held on America’s Fourth of July — showcases its military’s strength by parading its tanks and fighter jets, followed by a fireworks display.

 The last time a military parade marched through Washington, D.C. was at the conclusion of the Gulf War in June 1991.
 The National Victory Celebration Parade, which strolled down Constitution Avenue, reportedly cost more than $12 million.